We are currently accepting applications for our one-year non-profit fellowship and for summer art camp interns and volunteers. Details below.

 Arts Exploration Camp Programming Intern

-The Community Arts Center seeks one or more engaging and motivated student interns to play a strong supporting role in implementing our summer 2018 Arts Exploration Camp.
-Every year, more than 100 children participate in a variety of art-focused camps at the Arts Center.
+The Arts Center seeks one or more engaging and motivated student interns to play a key leadership role in implementing our summer 2019 Arts Exploration Camp.
+This internship can last anywhere from 2 to 10 weeks (your choice of weeks.)

 Summer education interns will: